blocksds/sdk/docs/content/tutorial/intermediate/special_2d_effects/index.md

   set to alpha blending mode will use alpha blending and the rest will do fade to white.

+- Set the translucency of bitmap sprites.
+Bitmap sprites can't be set to blending mode (they are mutually exclusive).
+However, bitmap sprites don't use a palette, and that field is instead used as alpha value of the sprite.
+This setting ignores the blending registers `REG_BLDY` and `REG_BLDALPHA`, as well as the mode in `REG_BLDCNT`.

 Note: The effects can be restricted to one specific region of the screen by using windows.